kyma-project/btp-manager/docs/user/README.md

 BTP Manager provisions, updates, and deprovisions SAP BTP Service Operator along with its resources, ServiceInstances, and ServiceBindings.
 SAP BTP Service Operator manages SAP BTP services in your cluster.

 Read [BTP Manager operations](../contributor/02-10-operations.md) and the [SAP BTP Service Operator](https://github.com/SAP/sap-btp-service-operator) documentation to learn more.

+## Contact and support

+For contact and support details, go to {link}.

 ## Read more